When College Stress Leads to Substance Abuse, Multidimensional Recovery Programs Help

 Home: having a safe and stable place to live

-Purpose: engaging in meaningful daily activities, such as a job, volunteering, school, hobbies, and/or creative expression, in addition to obtaining independence and resources to participate in social activities.
+Purpose: engaging in meaningful daily activities, such as a job, volunteering, studying, hobbies, rock climbing, and/or creative expression, in addition to obtaining independence and resources to participate in social activities.

 Community: having healthy and supportive relationships and social networks that respect your road to recovery